VipAct: Visual-Perception Enhancement via Specialized VLM Agent Collaboration and Tool-use: Ablation Study

-The results of these ablation studies are presented in Table~\ref{tab: ablationd_Blink} and \ref{tab: ablationd_mmvp}.
-From these results, we derive the following key insights: \textbf{(1) Multi-agent collaboration enhances detailed reasoning }: The removal of multi-agent collaboration led to a consistent performance decline across nearly all tasks.
-By comparing the reasoning steps between the complete \textbf{\textsc{VipAct}} and this ablated version, we observed that, although the orchestrator agent had the same instructions, multi-agent collaboration enabled the generation of a much more detailed analysis of the images (over 80\% more generated tokens \footnote{The number of tokens in the reasoning steps for both methods remains well below the token limit.}), such as thorough image captioning.
-This phenomenon aligns with observations in LLMs \citep{wu2023autogen, hong2023metagpt, qian2023communicative,10.1145/3586183.3606763,liu2023dynamic}, where collaboration among multiple agents enhances the ability to solve complex tasks by providing comprehensive reasoning from diverse perspectives. \textbf{(2) Direct image input to the orchestrator agent is essential for flexible task planning and error handling}: As demonstrated in Table~\ref{tab: ablationd_Blink} and \ref{tab: ablationd_mmvp}, removing the image input to the orchestrator agent significantly impairs performance on both datasets.
-By examining the reasoning process, we observe that without direct visual input, the orchestrator agent's task requirement analysis and planning become more general and less specific to individual data points, negatively affecting subsequent tool usage—particularly in setting input parameters (e.g., the \texttt{focus} parameters for specialized agents).
-Furthermore, the orchestrator agent struggles to effectively aggregate conflicting evidence or handle error messages from different tools without its own understanding of the image. \textbf{(3) Specialized agents and vision expert models significantly contribute to performance}: Although specialized agents are also VLMs, they focus intently on analyzing specific aspects of the image's visual information (e.g., prompt description) without being distracted by other instructions such as format requirements or output structures.
-Prior work has also shown that such distractions can hinder the reasoning process of LLMs \citep{tam2024let}.
-Vision expert models, on the other hand, can perform pixel-level analyses that even SOTA VLMs can not handle well, effectively aiding the orchestrator agent in achieving the correct answer.
-As demonstrated in Table~\ref{tab: ablationd_Blink} and \ref{tab: ablationd_mmvp}, removing these components leads to a noticeable decline in performance, underscoring their importance within the framework.
-Overall, our \textsc{VipAct} framework combines the flexibility and planning of VLMs with the precision of vision expert models, creating a cohesive system where each component is essential to performance.
+The results of ablation studies are presented in Table~\ref{tab: ablationd_Blink} and \ref{tab:ablationd_mmvp}.
+From these results, we derive the following key insights: \begin{itemize} \item \textbf{Multi-agent collaboration enhances detailed reasoning}: The removal of multi-agent collaboration led to a consistent performance decline.
+By comparing reasoning steps, we observed that multi-agent collaboration enabled significantly more detailed image analysis (over 80\% more generated tokens), such as thorough image captioning.
+This aligns with observations in LLMs \citep{wu2023autogen, hong2023metagpt, qian2023communicative,10.1145/3586183.3606763,liu2023dynamic}, where agent collaboration enhances task-solving via comprehensive reasoning from diverse perspectives. \item \textbf{Direct image input to the orchestrator agent is essential for flexible task planning and error handling}: As shown in Tables~\ref{tab: ablationd_Blink} and \ref{tab:ablationd_mmvp}, removing direct image input to the orchestrator significantly degrades performance.
+Without direct visual access, the orchestrator agent relies solely on textual queries, lacking critical visual information for accurate task planning.
+This leads to suboptimal decision-making, less precise parameter selection (e.g., the \texttt{focus} parameter), and overly generalized task analysis, reducing specificity.
+For instance, in a multi-view reasoning task, direct image input allows the agent to identify reference objects, enabling it to accurately adjust the \texttt{focus} parameter and effectively determine the direction of camera movement.
+Further analysis is in Appendix \ref{sec:visual_input_additional}. \item \textbf{Specialized agents and vision expert models significantly contribute to performance}: Specialized agents, though VLMs, intently analyze specific visual information without distractions from other instructions (e.g., format requirements), which can hinder LLM reasoning \citep{tam2024let}.
+Vision expert models perform pixel-level analyses beyond SOTA VLM capabilities, aiding the orchestrator.
+As shown in Table~\ref{tab: ablationd_Blink} and \ref{tab:ablationd_mmvp}, removing them leads to a noticeable performance decline.
+Overall, our \textsc{VipAct} framework combines VLM flexibility and planning with vision expert model precision, creating a cohesive system where each component is essential. \end{itemize}